damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 ---
 layout: post
-title: "GitLab 7.8 released with MAIN_CE_FEATURE and MAIN_EE_FEATURE"
+title: "GitLab 7.8 released with GitLab.com integration, never-lost comments and GitLab Annex for managing large files"
 date: 2015-02-22
 comments: true
 categories:
 author: Job van der Voort
 ---

 This is an exciting day.
 Today we release GitLab 7.8, the biggest release of GitLab ever.
-This release alone logged 70 lines (CE+EE) in our [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG)!
+This release alone logged 70 lines (CE+EE) in our [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-8-stable/CHANGELOG)!
 We're very proud to show you the new features and improvements of GitLab Community Edition (CE) and GitLab Enterprise Edition.

 GitLab Community edition brings among others, a GitLab.com importer,